It’s stuffed mushroom time! This summer-friendly recipe is yet another grill-friendly meal that’s portable, versatile, and super delicious.

 The base is hearty portobello mushrooms in a balsamic-lime marinade seasoned with smoky spices.
 You can cook them either in the oven or on the grill, which makes them great for taking along to BBQs and dinner parties alike.

 The “stuffing” is comprised of cooked quinoa, black beans, sweet potatoes, bell pepper, and cabbage seasoned with salt, lime, and smoky spices.

 Once your mushrooms have marinated and been sautéed, they’re ready for the stuffing!
 Party time.

 This is optional, but it takes the recipe to the next level!
-I personally prefer the chimichurri for its vibrant color and big flavor.
+I personally prefer the magic green sauce for its vibrant color and big flavor.
 It complements the dish perfectly.

 I hope you guys love this dish!
 It’s:

 This would make the perfect plant-based entrée for dinner parties and BBQs!
 I think it would satisfy vegans and non-vegans alike, and it can be customized to be grain-free and include several different sauces (options below).